oktadev/okta-blog/_source/_posts/2023-07-27-spring-graphql-react.md

 }
 ```

-Create a configuration class named `SpringBootGraphQlApiConfig` in the root package as well, defining a reactive transaction manager required for reactive Neo4j:
+Create a configuration class named `SpringBootApiConfig` in the root package as well, defining a reactive transaction manager required for reactive Neo4j:

-__SpringBootGraphQlApiConfig.java__
+__SpringBootApiConfig.java__
 ```java
 package com.okta.developer.demo;